UnconnectedBedna/shrink-backup/README.md

 ## Image creation

+To create a backup img using recomended size, use the `-a` option and the path to the img file.<br>
+**Example:** `sudo shrink-backup -a /path/to/backup.img`

 Theoretically the script should work on any device as long as root filesystem is `ext4`.
 But IMHO is best applied on ARM hardware.<br>
-Since the script uses `lsblk` to figure out where the root resides it does not matter what device it is on.<br>
+Since the script uses `lsblk` to crosscheck with `/etc/fstab` to figure out where the root resides it does not matter what device it is on.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)

 ### Order of operations - Image creation
-1. Uses `lsblk` to figure out the correct disk device to back up.
+1. Uses `lsblk` & `/etc/fstab` to figure out the correct disk device to back up.
 2. Reads the block sizes of the system's `root` (and `boot` if it exists) partition.
 3. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root. (this _can_ be a partition)
 4. Uses `df` & `resize2fs` to calculate sizes by analyzing the system's `root` partition.
 (For btrfs `btrfs filesystem du` + 192MiB is used instead of `resize2fs`)